Probing horizon scale quantum effects with Love: Love in the Quantum world

-{\bf Quantum Love changes classical Love--} Due to the presence of an external tidal field a nonzero quadrupole moment ${\bf Q}$ (multipole moment) gets induced on the bodies.
-In linear regime it is proportional to the external tidal field ${\bf \mathcal{E}}$, where the proportionality constant is the tidal Love number $(\lambda)$.
-Throughout our calculations, we will suppress the indices and any non-scalar tensor will be represented by boldface.
+Due to the presence of an external tidal field, a nonzero quadrupole moment ${\bf Q}$ (multipole moment) gets induced on the bodies.
+In a linear regime, it is proportional to the external tidal field ${\bf \mathcal{E}}$, where the proportionality constant is the TLN $(k)$.
+In the $\delta \gg \ell_{pl}$ limit, a semiclassical quantum gravity approach can be applied to find the corrections to the classical contribution to the $k$.

+Throughout our calculations, we will suppress the indices, and any non-scalar tensor will be represented by boldface.
 Therefore the tidal deformability can be defined as,

-where, $\lambda =\frac{2}{3}{\textsl k} m^5$, with {\textsl k} and $m$ being the tidal Love number and the mass of the body (note $m$ is not the total mass of a binary as was assumed before).
+where, $\lambda =\frac{2}{3}{\textsl k} m^5$, with {\textsl k} and $m$ being the TLN and the mass of the body (note $m$ is not the total mass of a binary as was assumed before).

 To find the contribution of the quantum effects we will consider quantum operators for all physical observables.
-We will assume none of the operators have zero eigenvalue, hence they are invertible \footnote{In reality this stringent condition may not be required as all the operators that will be required to be invertible are scaled by a classical value.}.
+We will assume none of the operators have zero eigenvalues, hence they are invertible \footnote{In reality this stringent condition may not be required as all the required operators are scaled by a classical value.}.
 We will separate the classical contribution and quantum fluctuation as,

 where $\lambda_c,\,{\bf Q_c},\,{\bf \mathcal{E}_c}$ are the classical contribution to the observables, and ${\bf \hat I}$ (${ \hat I}$) is the tensor (scalar) identity operator.
-We will also assume that Eq. (\ref{eq:defromability}) is valid in this regime, but in the sense of quantum operators\footnote{It is likely that there will be some modification due to quantum effects.
-But for the current work we will ignore such contributions.}.
+We will also assume that Eq. (\ref{eq:defromability}) is valid in this regime but in the sense of quantum operators\footnote{It is likely that there will be some modification due to quantum effects.
+But for the current work, we will ignore such contributions.}.
 Hence, it can be expressed as,

 Using this relation it is possible to identify the expressions of the classical contributions as well as the quantum contributions as,